Meek Mill’s ‘Expensive Pain’ comes with a heavy cost | WTOP

-“I just feel like I’m a pullover away from running into the wrong cop, getting into a wild situation,” said the 34-year-old rapper and social activist, born Robert Williams.
+“I just feel like I’m a pullover away from running into the wrong cop, getting into a wild situation,” said the 34-year-old rapper, born Robert Williams.
 “My whole adult life, I was on probation the whole way.
 So, it’s like a natural feeling.
 I would be lying if I said I felt totally free.”

 Feelings of uncertainty, along with fears of distrust and betrayal created from the ghosts of his past, have been seared into his new album, “Expensive Pain.”

-“Expensive Pain” is Meek Mill’s first full-length project since 2018’s Grammy-nominated “Championships” which came out seven months after his prison release following a controversial sentence in 2017 for technical probation violations involving a decade-old gun and drug possession case.
+“Expensive Pain” is Meek Mill’s first full-length project since 2018’s Grammy-nominated “Championships” which came out seven months after his prison release following a 2017 sentence for probation violations involving a decade-old gun and drug possession case.
 The Pennsylvania trial judge sentenced him to two to four years in prison, but a court ordered his release in April 2018.

 On July 24, 2019, an appeals court tossed his conviction over doubts about the arresting officer’s credibility.
 The next month, Meek Mill pleaded guilty to a misdemeanor gun charge in a deal that resolved the 2007 arrest, ending his legal limbo with the criminal justice system.
 He is now an activist for justice reform.

-Meek Mill’s 18-track “Expensive Pain,” featuring production from Boi-1da, Cardo, in-house Dream Chasers producer Nick Papz and others, boasts some of hip-hop’s brightest young stars such as Lil Baby, Lil Uzi Vert, Young Thug, Lil Durk and R&B star Kehlani.
-Meek Mill is planning an “Expensive Pain: Meek Mill & Friends” concert Oct.
+Meek Mill’s 18-track “Expensive Pain,″ featuring production from Boi-1da, Cardo, in-house Dream Chasers producer Nick Papz and others, boasts some of hip-hop’s young stars such as Lil Baby, Lil Uzi Vert, Young Thug, Lil Durk and R&B singer Kehlani.
+He is planning an “Expensive Pain: Meek Mill & Friends” concert on Oct.
 23 at Madison Square Garden.

-Roc Nation executive Mike Brinkley says Meek Mill is part of a handful of current artists respected enough to bridge between older generations of rap fans who place emphasis on lyrics and writing and younger fans who tend to fixate on the overall vibe of the music.
+Roc Nation executive Mike Brinkley says Meek Mill is one of a handful of current artists able to bridge between older generations of rap fans who place emphasis on lyrics and writing and younger fans who tend to fixate on the overall vibe of the music.

 “He can still get the respect of the older hip-hop generation — the Jays (Jay-Z), the Nases with his lyrical ability — but also will still relate and still appeal to these younger artists,” said Brinkley.

-While Meek Mill holds his own with melodic rap, he didn’t abandon his expertise.

-On “Halo,” which features rising R&B singer Brent Faiyaz, Meek Mill illustrates the juxtaposition of making it out of an impoverished community while family and friends remain: “I just wanna go to my hood, wheelie a dirt bike, and post up on the block with the ones that think that I forgot, how we was standin’ on the corner with them Glocks.
-But I know if I go back to that corner, I’ll get shot, or get robbed, in a box to make me fade away,” he rhymes.
+On “Halo,” which features rising R&B singer Brent Faiyaz, Meek Mill illustrates the juxtaposition of making it out of an impoverished community while family and friends remain.

-But this fifth solo studio project is not all tales of street life — this is Meek Mill after all.
-There are plenty of tracks like “Outside (100 MPH)” and “Sharing Locations” featuring Lil Baby and Lil Durk, which has charted on the Billboard Global 200, that celebrate the pleasures that come with being one of the world’s biggest rap stars.
+The album is not all tales of street life.
+There are plenty of tracks like “Outside (100 MPH)” and “Sharing Locations,” featuring Lil Baby and Lil Durk, that celebrate the pleasures that come with being a major rap artist.

-Both “Hot” with Moneybagg Yo and “Me (FWM),” which samples Lil Jon’s “Bia’ Bia’” featuring a standout verse from A$AP Ferg are club-ready bounce tracks, and “Ride for You” with Kehlani is a feel-good record showcasing the lost art of the hip-hop and R&B duet.
+“Hot” with Moneybagg Yo and “Me (FWM),” are club-ready bounce tracks, and “Ride for You” with Kehlani is a feel-good song showcasing the lost art of the hip-hop and R&B duet.

-Meek Mill, who politely requested an earlier interview so he could make the two-hour trek from New York to the South Jersey area to attend his 10-year-old’s first football game, also reveals small glimpses of life as a dad.
-He also has a 1-year-old son.

-On the album’s title track, he says: “I keep my dreams for the fame and all the spoiled lil’ (expletive), ’cause I got two sons that’s kings and they like spoiled lil bros, and they want everything — they call, I buy — I order them clothes.”

-Speaking on fatherhood, Meek said “I grew up in a bad environment, but my son won’t have to experience that.
-And, you know, just (teaching) him to become better than me is a responsibility that I took on…For my son, his dad is on the road more, me and his mom not together — we’re not in the same household.
-He doesn’t get the luxury of a full family, but he’s not going to live the way I came up.
-He’s going to live probably 100 times better.”
+Meek Mill also reveals small glimpses of life as a dad, mentioning his two sons on the album’s title track.

-In August, the “Dreams and Nightmares” rapper received the Nelson Mandela Changemaker Award for his work as co-chair with the REFORM Alliance.
+In August, Meek Mill received the Nelson Mandela Changemaker Award for his work as co-chair with the REFORM Alliance.
 Jay-Z, Meek Mill and others formed the coalition to lobby for changes to state probation and parole laws.

 “He tries to be as positive as he can and be a positive influence without being preachy,” said Brinkley.
 “He’s open about, ‘Look, I make mistakes every day.
 But try to look at what I do and try another way.’”